 Deinonychus appeared in this classic documentary hosted by Superman star Christopher Reeve.

 It was only a short sequence where two of them hunt a small ostrich like Dinosaur that they promptly tear apart.
-Its an incredibly brutal sequence almost like something from a Zombie movie as we see the two predators open its hapless preys guts and smear themselves in its entrails.
+It’s an incredibly brutal sequence.
+Almost like something from a Zombie movie as we see the two predators open its hapless preys guts and smear themselves in its entrails.

-it does kind of loose a bit of its scare factor.
+It does kind of loose a bit of its scare factor.

 However I think the producers of Primeval found a nice balance by giving it a kind of feathery coating which allowed it to look more like a weird cross between a reptile and a bird.

 Whilst the Dinosaurs in the first two films in the Carnosaur series are Deinonychus’s the third film establishes them as Velociraptors instead.
-Thus Velociraptor once again stole Deinonychus’s spotlight, though to be fair I doubt this would have been Deinonychus’s bg break anyway.
+Velociraptor once again stole Deinonychus’s spotlight, though to be fair I doubt this would have been Deinonychus’s bg break anyway.

-Thank you for reading.
+Thanks for reading.